Gowanus Batcave: Underground arts and urban exploration

-Powerhouse Workshop
+Powerhouse Arts

 In 2012, the Powerhouse Environmental Arts Foundation, a nonprofit founded by philanthropist Joshua Rechnitz, purchased the property for $7 million, with initial plans to turn it into studio space for artists.
 For a few years after the purchase, Rechnitz and associates discussed the future of the building with local artists, discovering a greater need for a space focused on the production and fabrication of art rather than studio space.
 Under the name Powerhouse Workshop, it is planned to include space and equipment for woodworking, metalworking, ceramics, printmaking, and fiber arts, as well as exhibition space.
+It cost Rechnitz's organization $16 million to conduct pollution remediation at the site.